annotation/stam/README.md

 document (case sensitive).

 * Private properties (those starting with an underscore) *SHOULD NOT* be serialised (those can be recomputed at parsing).
 * All STAM classes serialised as JSON objects *MUST* carry a ``@type`` attribute that denotes the STAM class as laid out in this specification.
 This helps readability prevents errors at the cost of some slight redundancy.
+Parser implementations *SHOULD* use this property to validate the data structure.
 * All public IDs are serialised through the ``@id`` attribute.

 For a complete serialisation, you *SHOULD* start with `AnnotationStore`, which is the root level.